knutnergaard/smufolib/docs/user_guide.rst

 Glyph Ranges
 ------------

-The SMuFL-specific glyph ranges covered are available for an entire font or any specific glyph::
+The SMuFL glyph ranges covered are available for an entire font or any specific glyph::

    >>> font.smufl.ranges